 The UCLA Amyloid Immunotherapy Care Program

-The UCLA Amyloid Immunotherapy Care (AIC) Program is at the forefront of Alzheimer’s disease to target amyloid-beta plaques.
-The program is to advance the development of effective immunotherapies that could potentially slow or halt Alzheimer's progression.
+The UCLA Amyloid Immunotherapy Care (AIC) Program is at the forefront of Alzheimer’s disease research to target amyloid-beta plaques.
+The program aims to advance the development of effective immunotherapies that could potentially slow or halt Alzheimer's progression.

 Lecanemab